'Disease Process' ! Do these words conjure up some kind of malign activity in your body?

 Chronic disease arises as an adaptation to acute illness, so can only be fully cured when the organism can once again externalise the acute factor.

-Thus in a few days after homoeopathic constitutional treatment, it is common for the patient to produce an acute illness.
+Thus a few days after homoeopathic constitutional treatment, it is common for the patient to produce an acute illness.

 Needless-to-say, we do not approach constitutional treatment lightly and need to learn to use our homoeopathic remedy potencies wisely to control the intensity of the expression of the disease.